The Wise Advocate wants to help you avoid the terrible habits that keep you locked into habitual thinking…

 To find out, I asked co-authors of The Wise Advocate: The Inner Voice of Strategic Leadership to explain.

-In this incredible new book, Jeffrey Schwartz, Josie Thompson and Art Kleiner provide simple ways to overcome impulsive thinking and create greater leadership in your life and for others.
+In this incredible new book, Jeffrey Schwartz, Josie Thomson and Art Kleiner provide simple ways to overcome impulsive thinking and create greater leadership in your life and for others.

 About the Authors of The Wise Advocate